ADDICTION PSYCHOTHERAPY

 Beyond the Surface

 What this means in practice is that the work cannot follow a script.
-There is no program to complete, no model to apply.
-What there is, instead, is a serious attempt to understand a particular person — their history, their inner life, the emotional logic of how they've come to be where they are — and to do that together, carefully, over time.
+There is no program to complete, no set model to apply.
+What there is, instead, is a serious attempt to understand a particular person — their history, their inner life, the emotional logic of how they’ve come to be where they are — and to do that together, carefully, over time.

 What the Work Actually Is

-Most people who have struggled with addiction have things they've never been able to look at directly — experiences, feelings, ways of understanding themselves that have remained out of reach, or felt too painful to approach.
-Not because they lack intelligence or courage, but because those things never felt safe to examine.
+Most people who have struggled with addiction have things they’ve never been able to look at directly — experiences, feelings, ways of understanding themselves that have remained out of reach, or simply never been available to them.
+Not because they lack intelligence or courage, but because the conditions in which that kind of looking becomes possible have never existed for them.

 The work of this kind of conversation is to create the conditions in which that examination becomes possible.
-Not to force it, not to rush it — but to provide a relationship and a space in which a person can begin, gradually, at their own pace, to look at what they could never let themselves look at before.
+Not to force it, not to rush it — but to provide a relationship in which a person can begin, gradually, at their own pace, to look at what they could never let themselves look at before.

 How the Conversations Work